Billaferd/QuantumNexus/Rules.md

 2. Both players flip up a card from the top of their shuffled decks.
 3. The card with the lowest Command Point (CP) value determines which player goes first.
 The player with the lowest CP value chooses who goes first.
 4. In case of a draw (both players reveal cards with the same CP value), they flip up another card from their decks.
 5. Repeat the process until there is no longer a draw.
-The player with the lowest CP value, after this process, chooses who goes first.
+After this process, the player with the lowest CP value chooses who goes first.
 6. Once the first player is chosen, the game setup continues as detailed below.
 7. When the game starts, play continues to the left of the first chosen player.
 The first turn can have long-lasting effects and allows a player to set the pace of the battle.